tomasmcm/SpotiWeb/README.md

 Why would you use this app instead of [these](https://github.com/search?utf8=✓&q=spotify+electron&type=Repositories&ref=searchresults)?
 Because:
 * Works with Mac, Windows and Linux
 * Control your music with Media Keys (Play/Pause, Next, Previous)
-* Notification of current music with Author & Title
+* Notification of current music with Author, Title & Album Cover

 ### Download